 Elsewhere Judd Apatow joked (?) that making an Anchorman sequel was “all about the money”, while James Marsden was polite and pretty looking, but ultimately dull with his cardboard cutout posture and sound byte answers.
 And finally there was Christina Applegate, who did nothing at all to charm me with her snippy comments and general argumentativeness.
 All in all though it was a fun day and as I headed off to Heathrow for my flight back to Amsterdam I knew I would miss all this, no doubt about it.

 My farewell drink with S was easier than I’d thought, initially at least.
-We knocked back a few beers, remembered some funny times on the road in China and kept the anecdotes lite and breezy.
+We knocked back a few beers, recalled some funny times on the road in China and kept the anecdotes lite and breezy.
 But then it was time to part, the two of us stranded at Rembrandtplein tram stop like stone slabs placed directly opposite each other at a polite distance.

 “Goodbye Leighton!” she sobbed.
 We were hugging each other tight, a hug I didn’t want to step away from.
 But of course I had to, because the tram was pulling in and it was time to go.
 The tram that would take me away from her forever, back to the empty apartment that would only be mine for one more night.
 Where packed bags awaited for my new life in Beijing.
-It was as if all eight years of our relationship had gone into that hug, an embrace of bittersweet nostalgia and genuine warmth, but also incredible sadness and regret.
+It was as if all eight years of our relationship had gone into that hug, an embrace of nostalgia and genuine warmth, but also incredible sadness and regret.

 Turning away from her, my vision blurry from the streaming tears, I boarded the tram and dropped into a seat.
 Wiping my eyes with the sleeve of my coat, I caught sight of a young Dutch couple sniggering at me from a few seats ahead.
 The guy had a smirk on his face that for the briefest of seconds ignited a rage in me I’d never felt before.
 I wanted to jump up and attack him, go properly medieval on his ignorant ass.
-But I didn’t.
 And then we were moving away, the clunking of the wheels acting as a sedative.
 I could feel S was still standing there, waiting for me to turn the corner out of sight.
 I wanted to look back one final time but I thought it best not to.
 So I whipped out my phone, dove into the nearest Bowie album, hit play and emptied my mind.